authcrunch/authcrunch.github.io/docs/authorize/headers.md

 Additionally, one could inject data from a nested data structure.

-The partical list of token claims follows:
+The practical list of token claims follows:

 ```
 {